 Quality assurance is governed by ISO 9001 compliance.
 A central tenet of this framework is continuous improvement in all areas.
 This includes regular review on an ongoing, constant basis of all aspects of company performance.
 Both good and bad feedback is sought and reviewed to understand areas for improvement and key areas of strength.
 The framework also includes review of Group suppliers and their performance including reliability of technology and timeliness and cost-effectiveness of supply.
 Any issues are reviewed and corrective action sought.

-The Company seeks to use recycling and energy efficient devices as far as practically possible at both its offices and when supplying to customers.
+The Company seeks to use recycling and energy efficient devices as far as practically possible throughout the business.

 Employee stakeholders are encouraged to share views with their line managers and on a quarterly basis the Board hosts a team meeting for all employees where they can be updated on key clients, developments, technology and their views can be heard, with action taken as appropriate.
 Annual staff reviews also give employees the opportunity to review progress, training needs and development requirements for the year ahead.